ragnarroshan/UiPath-projects/README.md

 ## Result:

-The automation successfully extracts the Invoice Number, Date, and Total Amount from the PDF and enters them into an Excel file, demonstrating efficient invoice processing using OCR.
+The automation successfully extracts the leads and stored it sucessfully in an ecxel sheet